Tender is a London-based arts charity working with young people to prevent domestic abuse and sexual violence by promoting

 Would result in positive changes in the aspirations, achievements, well-being and safety of children and young people in participating schools.

-DMSS have produced a learning report setting out the six building blocks necessary to establish and embed a whole school
+In 2020, DMSS produced a learning report setting out the six building blocks necessary to establish and embed a whole school

 approach.
 By bringing findings from the evaluation together with evidence from the wider field of gender-based violence